-I am currently a postdoctoral researcher at École Polytechnique Fédérale de Lausanne.
-I work with Pr.
+From 2021 to 2023, I was a postdoctoral researcher at École Polytechnique Fédérale de Lausanne, where I worked with Pr.
 Rachid Guerraoui and Pr.
 Anne-Marie Kermarrec within the Ecocloud Research Center.
-From october 2017 to december 2020 I completed my PhD in Computer Science at Université Paris Dauphine-PSL and CEA LIST institute, Université Paris Saclay where I was advised by Pr.
+From 2017 to 2020 I completed my PhD in Computer Science at Université Paris Dauphine-PSL and CEA LIST institute, Université Paris Saclay where I was advised by Pr.
 Jamal Atif, Dr. Florian Yger, and Dr. Cédric Gouy-Pailler.
-Prior to that, I also obtained in 2017 a MSc in Theoretical and Applied Statistics from Sorbonne Université (Paris 6).

 PhD in Computer Science, 2020